 Tip 2: Prepare for the DOWN

 Many people worry about how hard it will be to go up.
-Yet going down is actually harder on your body!
-The eccentric muscle contractions that help you brake or brace yourself on the downhill requires more energy than hiking uphill.
+Yet going down can be harder on your body!
+The eccentric muscle contractions that help you brake or brace yourself on the downhill requires different effort than hiking uphill.

 Most Kilimanjaro hiking itineraries are set up with 4-7 days for hiking up, with elevation gains of 1500-4000 feet per day.
-This helps with high altitude acclimation and energy conservation.
+This helps with high altitude acclimatization and energy conservation.

-Then there are only 2-3 days for hiking the descent back to the base, with a total elevation loss of more than 15,000 feet.
+Then there are only 2 days for hiking the descent back to the base, with a total elevation loss of more than 14,000 feet.
 That can mean you’re going 7,000+ feet of downhill in one day.
 That is a LOT of downhill.
-My knees cry just thinking about it.

 So if you’re tempted to just train on a treadmill and crank up the incline, or spend hours on the stair climber, I strongly recommend you reconsider.